AdaCore/training_material/courses/ada_essentials/090_overloading/01-introduction.rst

 * Identifiers for subprograms

-   - Both procedure and function names
+   - Both procedure and function identifiers

 * Identifiers for enumeration values (enumerals)
 * Language-defined operators for functions